IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Reserve a PID
 ~~~~~~~~~~~~~

-Reserved a PID for a dataset or file.
+Reserved a PID for a dataset.
 A superuser API token is required.

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of export below.